 It is important that although we talk about migration, we are talking about maintaining a measurement in parallel with Universal and GA4.

 - Implement basic GA4 measurement now to generate history

 - 90 days later implement advanced measurement, definition of business objectives and kpis and translation of these objectives into KPIs with GA4 metrics, transfer the metrics and personalized dimensions of Universal to the new measurement.

 - After completing the implementation, with at least one month of data, train internal marketing teams and customers

 - Redefine reports.
 The metrics have changed, and the way we report will have to change.

 - Start the cycle of recurring improvements in measurement.

-As we can see, the decision to make is not whether we will move to GA4 or not, but when to do it..
+As we can see, the decision to make is not whether we will move to GA4 or not, but to do it as soon as possible.
 Our recommendation, introduce from now on a measurement to generate history and become familiar with the interface and metrics.